JamFfm/PHMeasure/README.md

 (6) sudo python setup.py install

+install PHMeter as addon in Cbpi 3

 or

-use the Insatall file.
+use the install.sh file:

+install PHMeter as addon in Cbpi 3

-go to pi home/craftbeerpi3
+go to pi/home/craftbeerpi3/modules/addon/PHMeter/

 than key in

 ./install.sh

+reboot Raspi